joshuavetos/TESSRAX-CANON-/README.md

 - Governance is meaningless without enforceable refusal
 - **All non-trivial claims incur liability and must produce evidence**

+Operational Scope (Clarification)

+This repository contains both research artifacts and live governance mechanisms.

+Where a domain is canonized as closed-world, the repository does not speculate, persuade, or explore alternatives.
+It defines:
+   •   the admissible surfaces,
+   •   the governing invariants,
+   •   and the executable schemas that enforce them.

+Applied systems in this repo (e.g., claimant-addressable liability discovery) are governed by the same fail-closed rules as the research itself.
+If a mechanism cannot be made deterministic, auditable, and haltable, it is excluded rather than approximated.

 ## Claim Economy
 This repository operates under a **Claim Economy**: